systematic-magic/aop/references.rst

 Citation data is a part of a reference, which contains Jounal Title, year, volume, pages and doi.

 14.2.1.
-Check that citation data has correct journal title:
+Check that citation data has correct journal title.
+The following titles are allowed:

 	| Oncotarget
 	| Oncoscience